finos/datahelix/generator/README.md

 A command-line tool for generating data according to [profiles](../docs/Profiles.md).

-For an in-depth guide on how the generator may be used see the [step by step instructions](../docs/GettingStarted/StepByStepInstructions.md).
+For a guide on how the generator may be used see the [step by step instructions](../docs/GettingStarted/StepByStepInstructions.md).

 ## Installation & Setup of IDE